caproto/caproto/doc/source/index.rst

 Caproto is intended as a friendly entry-point to EPICS.
-It may be useful for scientists who want to understand their hardware better, engineers learning more about the EPICS community, and "makers" interesting in using it for hobby projects --- EPICS has been used for brewing beer and keeping bees!
+It may be useful for scientists who want to understand their hardware better, engineers learning more about the EPICS community, and "makers" interested in using it for hobby projects --- EPICS has been used for brewing beer and keeping bees!
 At the same time, caproto is suitable for use at large experimental facilities.